Updates: Federal Student Financial Aid

 Beginning July 1, 2026, the Federal Graduate PLUS Loan program, which currently allows graduate students to borrow up to the full cost of attendance for their program of study, will be discontinued for new borrowers.

-Legacy Provision: If a student has a Direct Federal Loan disbursed before July 1, 2026, they can continue to borrow under this loan program until the degree/credential has been earned OR for three (3) academic years – whichever comes first.
+Legacy Provision: If a student has a Federal Direct Federal Loan disbursed before July 1, 2026, they can continue to borrow under this loan program until the degree/credential has been earned OR for three (3) academic years – whichever comes first.

 Annual Loan Limit: Parents may only borrow up to $20,000 per year for a dependent student beginning July 1, 2026.